Kevyn269/Kevyn269/README.md

 - 👋 Hi, I’m @Kevyn269
-- 👀 I’m interested in Medicine
+- 👀 I’m interested in Using machine learning to improve health care.
 - 🌱 I’m currently learning Artificial Intelligence and Machine Learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Kevinugochukwu736@gmail.com